Charles Townshend (British Army officer): Prisoner of war

 On 2 May 1916, Townshend was taken in an Ottoman motor boat up the Tigris to Baghdad and was run past by his men, who cheered him as he saluted in return.
 Despite the whips of the guards who tried to keep their charges marching down the road, the POWs rushed to the bank of the Tigris to cheer their general on as he sped past them, shouting "Three cheers for our brave general!
 Hip-hip-hurrah!".
 It was the last time that most of Townshend's men were to see him.

 The Ottomans provided their POWs with a few hardened biscuits for food.
 Braddon wrote that after eating the biscuits "The following morning, they began to die.
 Frothing at the mouth, their bowels and stomachs disintegrating into a greenish slime, dehydrated and moaning, they died one after the other".
-According to Perry, British and Indian POWs were afflicted by enteritis from contaminated biscuits.
+British and Indian POWs were afflicted by enteritis from contaminated biscuits.

 After the surrender, the Ottomans forced the British and Indian POWs to embark upon a brutal "death march" to POW camps in Anatolia, during which the prisoners were forced to march under the scorching hot sun while being deprived of water, food and medical care while constantly being whipped by the Kurdish and Arab tribesmen the Ottoman state had hired to guard them; those who faltered on the "death march" were shot on the spot.
 In the evening, the men on the death march were given biscuits to eat and water to drink.
 McKnight stated in an interview that “Once they arrived in the prisoner-of-war camps, conditions were little better and hundreds died every month from starvation or being beaten to death by the odd casually brutal Turkish guard".
 The Indian Muslims serving as support troops at Kut were the only POWs (other than the officers) who were well treated by the Ottomans and many promptly joined the Ottoman Army to fight against the British.
 When the Ottoman Empire signed the Armistice of Mudros in 1918, only 30% of the British and Indian soldiers taken prisoner at Kut in 1916 were still alive with the rest having died either on the death march or in the POW camps.